Table of Contents

 support behind the Department of Geology of UNB, which was organizing the 1985

-Annual Meeting of the Geological and Mineralogical Societies of Canada, to be held
+Annual Meeting of the Geological and Mineralogical Associations of Canada, to be held

 in Fredericton.
 At about the same time, Phil Hill proposed that AGS produce a